The Validation Process

 The Natural DNA Behavior Discovery performance has been monitored since December 2009 on a regular basis, using new data that is received from participant usage.
 In December 2013, the original model was reviewed based on a randomly selected sample of 10,000 users.
 A statistical re-norming exercise showed no material differences that would necessitate changes to the factor scoring model.

 The Natural DNA Behavior Discovery has been used in over 125 countries and translated into 11 languages.
-Usage now exceeds 2 million people as of December 31, 2022.
+Leading universities have utilized it extensively for training and research purposes, and, as of December 31, 2022, overall usage now exceeds 2.5 million people.

 Learn More About the Validation Process